rustsbi/rustsbi/README.md

 ## Talks and documents

 This project is originally a part of rCore Summer of Code 2020 activities, inspired by [MeowSBI](https://github.com/meow-chip/MeowSBI) and other similar projects.
 Now it is capable of running rCore-Tutorial and other OS kernels on wide supported RISC-V devices.

 There are multiple talks related to RustSBI dated back to Aug 2020.
-These talks discusses from design and abstraction of RustSBI modules, to actual production and research usage scenario related to RustSBI and RISC-V bootloaders.
+These talks discuss from design and abstraction of RustSBI modules, to actual production and research usage scenario related to RustSBI and RISC-V bootloaders.
 Public slides and blog articles of these talks are available at [RustSBI/slides](https://github.com/rustsbi/slides) page.

 ## Notes on platform implementation